IELTS Essay Topics with sample answer.

 Write at least 250 words.

-To begin with, modern shopping complexes offer many amenities and shoppers tend to enjoy roaming around different markets both for purchasing what they like and socialising.
+Modern shopping complexes have become an epicentre for people's social gatherings and recreations for several reasons.
+First, they offer many amenities and shoppers tend to enjoy roaming around different markets both for purchasing what they like and socialising.
 For instance, many pupils prefer to meet up in a shopping mall, watch a movie and later have snacks in the food court.
 They say this reduces the stress of the exams and makes them relaxed.
 Besides, with the decline of open places and parks, many families gather at large shopping malls to enjoy their holidays.
-However, this is a negative trend and has health hazards.

 [Written by Kanika]